hmoskva/paystack-cli/readme.md

 The CLI lets you listen to real-time webhook events on your integration and reduces all these steps are reduced to running a single command —

-`$ paystack webhook listen localhost:8080/webhook`
+`$ paystack webhook listen --forward localhost:9000/api/v1/payments/webhooks/paystack`

 This command tunnels all your test webhook events to your local server running on port 8080, making it possible for you to run end-to-end tests on your Paystack integration while in development mode.